Axions at the meV Crossroads: Theory, Cosmology, Astrophysics, and Experiments: meV axions astrophysics

 The present discussion adopts a complementary perspective, following the approach developed in Ref.~\cite{Cavan-Piton:2025nsj}.
 Rather than focusing on the EDM-induced axion--photon--nucleon interaction, attention is restricted to the most general derivative axion--nucleon couplings encoded in the low-energy chiral effective theory.
 This framework enables a unified treatment of axion emission and absorption driven by axion--nucleon interactions, and highlights the role of hadronic final states---notably neutral pions---as efficient initiators of Cherenkov cascades in water.

 From the perspective of the broader experimental landscape reviewed in this work, searches for SN axions in large-volume Cherenkov detectors occupy a distinct and complementary role.
-Unlike helioscopes and haloscopes, which primarily target axion--photon interactions and rely on controlled laboratory sources or DM halos, Cherenkov detectors probe axions produced in astrophysical environments and are directly sensitive to axion--nucleon couplings through absorption processes.
+Helioscopes target axions thermally produced in the solar interior, haloscopes search for axions comprising the local dark matter halo, and light-shining-through-walls experiments rely on controlled laboratory sources---all three primarily probing axion--photon interactions.
+By contrast, Cherenkov detectors probe axions produced in the extreme environments of core-collapse supernovae and are directly sensitive to axion--nucleon couplings through absorption processes.
 As such, they provide access to regions of parameter space that are largely orthogonal to those explored by photon-based experiments.

 At the same time, the relevant axion mass range is set by the typical energies of axions thermally produced in SN cores, which naturally extends into the meV regime~\cite{Raffelt:1990yz,Caputo:2024oqc}.
 In this sense, SN axion searches at Cherenkov detectors complement ongoing efforts to extend experimental sensitivity to meV-scale axions using helioscopes, haloscopes, and condensed-matter systems.
 Although the reliance on rare astrophysical transients limits the achievable event rate, the use of existing large-scale detectors and the direct sensitivity to hadronic couplings make Cherenkov-based searches a valuable component of the experimental program for meV axions.